agrawal-rohit/grimoire/README.md

 ## Supported Languages

-In addition to the general tooling listed above, `yehle` also configures language-specific tooling to enable unit testing, type-safety, consistent code linting/formatting, and _much more_.
+In addition to the general features listed above, `yehle` also configures language-specific tooling to enable unit testing, type-safety, consistent code linting/formatting, and _much more_.
 It currently supports the following languages:

 ### Typescript

-Great choice when building for the web _(UI libraries and frameworks for the browser.
-Can also be a good server-side language when executed in a JS runtime like [node][], [bun][], or [deno][])_.

 * Unit testing with [vitest][] and test quality checks using [stryker][]
 * Commit linting with [commitlint][]